 Policy CNDP4 identifies the key non-designated heritage assets in the town.
-These assets have been identified by the Neighbourhood Planning Advisory Committee ("NPAC") over many years, with input from local historians and local people as well as the informal consultation in 2018, using guidance published by Historic England4.
+These assets have been identified by the Neighbourhood Planning Advisory Committee ("NPAC") over many years, with input from local historians and local people as well as the informal consultation in 2018, using guidance published by Historic England.
 A summary of the non-designated assets and their heritage value is set out in a separate supporting appraisal document submitted alongside the CNDP.
 The appraisal was consulted upon during spring/summer 2020 and all property owners were contacted individually.
+Appendix 3 provides the full postal addresses of the non-designated assets listed in the policy.
+This will ensure that they can be properly identified if business uses or names change within the Plan period.

-6.2.8 Colne retains a strong, distinctive local identity and much of this stems from, and is reinforced by, the area's built heritage.
+- 6.2.8 Colne retains a strong, distinctive local identity and much of this stems from, and is reinforced by, the area's built heritage.
 In particular, key buildings and other heritage features that are parts of that past act as landmarks and reminders of the heritage and identity of the town.
 Although these buildings and features may not be considered worthy of the statutory protection, such as that afforded to listed buildings, they are nevertheless worthy of conservation and enhancement.
-This approach will allow Colne's non-designated heritage assets to be enjoyed and continue to contribute to the quality of life in the town and to enhance the visitor experience.
+This approach will allow Colne's non-designated heritage assets to be enjoyed and continue to contribute to the quality of life in the town and to enhance the visitor experience. - 6.2.9 Policy ENV1 of the PLPCS seeks to protect the historic environment and built heritage assets of the borough (including Listed Buildings, Conservation Areas, Scheduled Monuments, non-designated assets and archaeological remains).
+These assets will be conserved and should be enhanced in a manner appropriate to their significance, especially those elements that make a particular contribution to the local character and distinctiveness of Pendle, such as: - o The pre-industrial, farming heritage of the 16th-18th centuries: houses and barns; - The industrial heritage of the textile industry including: weavers' cottages, mills (in particular the weaving sheds and chimneys) and terraced housing; - o The Leeds and Liverpool canal corridor and its associated assets, including locks, bridges and warehouses; - The sandstone masonry and stone slates of the traditional local vernacular building styles, stone setts and stone flags.